-Green travel schemes encourage families to ditch the car and walk to school, and their impact has made significant impact in Kent and Medway.
+A green travel scheme encouraging families to ditch the car in favour of walking to school has had dramatic results in Kent and Medway.

 The Big Green Footprint Report assesses the performance and environmental impact of the KM Walk to School campaign, which promotes walking, cycling, scooting and ‘park and stride’.

-The report calculates the carbon dioxide savings achieved were 178,622 kgCO2e, the equivalent to more than ten times the weight of Big Ben.
+The report calculated the carbon dioxide savings achieved were 194,129 kgCOe, the equivalent to more than ten times the weight of Big Ben.
 The carbon footprint offset was equal to the production of one million glasses of pure orange juice.

 By tackling traffic volume the walk to school campaign was deemed to have had a positive impact on air pollution, traffic congestion, noise pollution and global warming.
 The drop in vehicle emissions also meant a reduction in the associated risks of asthma, particularly amongst children, as well as lung cancer and heart disease.